Amourspirit/python-ooouno-ex/ex/auto/impress/odev_make_slides/README.md

 - Slide 2.
 A slide with a title, bullet points, and an image.
 - Slide 3.
 A slide with a title, and an embedded video which plays automatically when that slide appears during a slide show.
 - Slide 4.
 A slide with an ellipse and a rounded rectangle acting as buttons.
 During a slide show, clicking on the ellipse starts a video playing in an external viewer.
 Clicking on the rounded rectangle causes the slide show to jump to the first slide in the deck.
 - Slide 5.
-(Windows only) This slide contains eight shapes generated using dispatches, including special symbols, block arrows, 3D shapes, flowchart elements, callouts, and stars.
+(Windows only) This slide contains eight shapes generated using dispatches, including special symbols, block arrows, 3D shapes, flowchart elements, call-outs, and stars.

 This demo uses [OOO Development Tools]